-You can certainly squat and deadlift in the same workout safely, but there are some fine points you need to consider in order to avoid problems.
+You can certainly squat and deadlift in the same workout safely, but there are some fine points that you need to consider.

-On the other hand, deadlifting after squats is way more forgiving, although you can still run into hip and back issues and except to have less than optimal deadlift experience.
-However, you can still do very well and many people choose to squat and deadlift on the same day to mimic the conditions at a powerlifting competition, where the deadlift is done last.
+On the other hand, deadlifting after squats is way more forgiving, although you can still run into hip and back issues.
+However, many people choose to squat and deadlift on the same day to mimic the conditions at a powerlifting competition where the deadlift is done last.

-This is also one of the reasons powerlifting purists tend to consider records set at one lift meets less impressive.
+This is also one of the reasons why powerlifting purists consider records set at one lift meets less impressive.
 There is a big difference between deadlifting at the end of a three lift meet and deadlifting first in a pull only competition.

-If you are considering squatting and deadlifting in the same workout, you have to do a pushing upper body exercise in between.
-Movements such as the bench press, dips, push-ups, dumbbell press and the overhead press are all fine.
-What you should avoid are pulling and biceps exercises.
-Deadlifting with tired biceps and pulling musculature is no fun nor safe.
+If you are considering squatting and deadlifting in the same workout, you have to do a pushing upper body exercise in-between.
+Avoid back and biceps exercises.
+Deadlifting with a tired pulling musculature is neither fun nor safe.

-The main reason to put an upper body exercise between the squat and the deadlift is to give your body (hips and back) and CNS time to recover for the caveman party that’s about to happen at the end of your workout.
+The main reason to put an upper body exercise between the squat and the deadlift is to give your body and CNS time to recover for the caveman party that’s about to happen at the end of your workout.

 What are the benefits of doing squats and deadlifts in the same workout?